-When all this had been done, the faithful Jews could still only say, 'We are unprofitable servants, we have done that which was our duty to do'.
+When all this had been done, the faithful Jews could still only say, 'We are unworthy servants, we have only done what was our duty'.
 At that point, voluntary giving began, and the extent of this is given on two great historic occasions, namely, in providing for the erection of the Tabernacle in the wilderness and the Temple at Jerusalem.
-(See Ex. xxxv.
-4 - xxxvi.
-7; 1 Chr. xxix.
-1-19.)
-The gifts for the Temple were probably equivalent to £200,000,000 or 600,000,000 dollars at current value, which would mean a contribution of about £200 per person.
+(See Exodus 35:4 -36:7; 1 Chronicles 29:1-19.)
+The gifts for the Temple were probably equivalent to £200,000,000 or \$600,000,000 in the 1940s, which would mean a contribution of about £200 per person.
 And remember that all this was in addition to the tithes, sacrifices, first-fruits, etc., which we have already listed.
 It is therefore clear that much was expected from the people of God in the dispensation of the law.
-We who live in the dispensation of grace may well ask 'how much shall we give?'.
+We who live in the dispensation of grace may well ask 'how much shall we give?'
 What we must do is to try to see the full meaning of the words:

-'Love so amazing, so divine Demands my soul, my life, my all, ' and then be careful to give much.
+Love so amazing, so divine Demands my soul, my life, my all,' and then be careful to give much.

 According to one report the two million communicants of one of our great denominations gave in 1940 a total of 31⁄2 million pounds or £1 15s.
 0d. per person.
-Contrast this with the New Testament where we find the Pharisees tithing all they possessed (Lk. xviii.
-12), Zacchaeus giving half of all his goods to the poor (Lk. xix.
-8) and the poor widow casting her all into the treasury (Lk. xxi.
-4).
+Contrast this with the New Testament where we find the Pharisees tithing all they possessed (Luke 18:12), Zacchaeus giving half of all his goods to the poor (Luke 19:8) and the poor widow casting her all into the treasury (Luke 21:4).
 We have a long way to go!
 How much shall we give?

 A general standard which has had wide acceptance in all ages is that of the tithe or the tenthpart.
 It appears very early on the pages of history.
-Abraham was met and blessed by Melchizedec to whom he gave tithes (Gn. xiv.
-20; Heb. vii.
-2, 4).
-Jacob, fleeing from the wrath of his brother Esau whom he had deceived and awaking from his dream of the ladder which reached to heaven, vowed a vow saying, 'If God will be with me, and will keep me in this way ... then this stone, which I have set for a pillar, shall be God's house; and of all that Thou shalt give me, I will surely give the tenth unto Thee' (Gn. xxviii.
-20-22).
+Abraham was met and blessed by Melchizedek to whom he gave tithes (Genesis 14:20; Hebrews 7:2, 4).
+Jacob, fleeing from the wrath of his brother Esau whom he had deceived, and awaking from his dream of the ladder which reached to heaven, vowed a vow saying, 'If God will be with me and will keep me in this way ... this stone, which I have set up for a pillar, shall be God's house.
+And of all that you give me I will give a full tenth to you' (Genesis 28:20-22).